Quentin's Research Interests

 Publications:

 In the SME formalism, Lorentz violation for a given particle type (species) is described by its coefficients for Lorentz violation.
 In certain special cases, we can visualize these coefficients as a background field of arrows, pointing in some direction, that affects our measuring apparatus (rods and clocks) as they move or rotate through the background.
 This is illustrated in the animation above for blue and green rods and clocks.
 As the two sets of rods and clocks rotate their relative lengths and ticking rates will change if Lorentz symmetry is violated.
+If deviations from perfect Lorentz symmetry occur in nature, they must be miniscule.
+This implies that the best method for finding Lorentz violation is to use the most sensitive "rods" and "clocks" available with today's technology.

 Other SME experiments